Get started by searching below:

 It’s best to consult a Minnesota birth injury lawyer as soon as possible to understand your specific deadline.

-How much does it cost to hire a birth injury lawyer in Minnesota?
+How much does it cost to hire a Minnesota birth injury attorney near me?

 The Minnesota birth injury lawyers in our network work on a contingency basis, meaning there are no upfront costs or hourly fees.

-They only get paid if they win your case, typically taking a percentage of the awarded compensation.
+They only get paid if they secure money for you, typically taking a percentage of the awarded compensation.
 This ensures families can seek justice without any financial risk.

-Call (800) 914-1562 right now to see if we can connect you with a skilled Minnesota birth injury attorney near you.
+Call (800) 914-1562 right now or Click to Live Chat to see if we can connect you with a skilled Minnesota birth injury attorney near you.

 The Birth Injury Justice Center was founded in 2003 by a team of legal professionals to educate and empower victims and families affected by birth injuries.
 Our team is devoted to providing you with the best resources and legal information for all types of birth injuries.